 - Enable ‘USB Debugging’ and ‘OEM Unlocking’ from there.

-Step 4: [OPTIONAL] Get an Unlock Key for your Device
+Step 4: [If Applicable] Get an Unlock Key From Your Device Manufacturer

 As mentioned before, not all devices’ bootloader could be unlocked directly via the fastboot.
 Some vendors like Sony, Motorola, HTC, Nokia, etc require you to get an unlock-token/key from them before you could proceed further.